-Metro seeks bond sales to raise $350 million for capital projects
+Metro seeks bond sales to raise $360 million for capital projects

 Metro said the sale of bonds will be backed by annual dedicated funding that Maryland, Virginia and D.C. approved in 2018 for capital projects.
 Those projects include platform reconstructions, bridge replacements, drainage improvements and other infrastructure needs as part of a $5 billion backlog.

-The goal, Metro staff said in a written proposal that board members will review Thursday, is to “improve system safety, state of good repair and reliability” while also rehabilitating and modernizing the rail system.
+The goal, Metro staff said in a proposal that board members will review Thursday, is to “improve system safety, state of good repair and reliability” while also rehabilitating and modernizing the rail system.
 The board’s finance committee will vote Thursday on whether to send the measure to the full board.

 If board members approve the bond sale, it would be the second time the agency has sold bonds in eight months to pay upfront for projects.
 The projects Metro is targeting this time around are a sliver of a nearly $23 billion budget for capital projects that stretches 10 years.
 Metro’s first bond sale advanced with little discussion.

-Metro also is paying for an expensive platform reconstruction project the transit agency accelerated last year because of lower ridership during the pandemic.
+Metro is also paying for an expensive platform reconstruction project the transit agency accelerated last year because of lower ridership during the pandemic.

 With ridership at historic lows, Metro’s operating budget is projected to lose about $550 million in revenue this year, while the transit agency has shelled out tens of millions of dollars for personal protective equipment, disinfecting and cleaning supplies and services.
-The agency has been surviving off of federal Cares Act money that Congress passed in April, but the $767 million was set to run out early this year.
+The agency has been surviving off federal Cares Act money that Congress passed in April, but the $767 million was set to run out early this year.

-Unsure if Metro would get another stimulus, board members planned for the worst, proposing a budget for fiscal 2022 that included buying out or laying off a fourth of Metro’s workforce, closing 19 stations and eliminating weekend rail service.
+Unsure whether Metro would get another stimulus, board members planned for the worst, proposing a budget for fiscal 2022 that included buying out or laying off a fourth of Metro’s workforce, closing 19 stations and eliminating weekend rail service.

 The economic stimulus that Congress passed in December included $610 million for Metro, but transit officials say they expect to need at least one more federal boost late this year to make a final hurdle toward recovery.

-Note: Correction: An earlier version of this story, and its headline, incorrectly said that Metro was seeking to raise $350 million in bond sales.
-The correct amount is $360 million.
-This story has been updated.